swiftlang/swift/docs/SIL.rst

 Note that the uncurried argument clauses are composed right-to-left, as specified in the `calling convention`_.
-For uncurry levels less than the uncurry level, the entry point itself is ``[thin]`` but returns a thick function value.
+For uncurry levels less than the uncurry level, the entry point itself is ``[thin]`` but returns a thick function value carrying the partially applied arguments for its context.

-`Dynamic dispatch`_ instructions such as ``class method`` require their method declaration reference to be uncurried to at least uncurry level 1 (which applies both the "this" argument and the method arguments), because uncurry level zero is the level at which dynamic dispatch semantically occurs in Swift.
+`Dynamic dispatch`_ instructions such as ``class method`` require their method declaration reference to be uncurried to at least uncurry level 1 (which applies both the "this" argument and the method arguments), because uncurry level zero represents the application of the method to its "this" argument, as in ``foo.method``, which is where the dynamic dispatch semantically occurs in Swift.

 Dataflow Errors
 ---------------